augustin-wien/augustina-backend/README.md

 # Augustin Backend

+This repository contains the code for the streepaper payment system.

 ## Development

 Check out the git submodules to load the wordpress, wpcli and parser git checkout mainrepositories: